amiddavid/assistant-toolkit/integrations/webchat/examples/set-context/README.md

 <!--- update the XXXXXXX portion of the main title --->
-# TODO: XXXXXXX for Watson Assistant web chat
+# XXXXXXX for Watson Assistant web chat

 This code is for extending the Watson Assistant web chat.
 If you are new to developing with web chat, please start with the [Getting Started tutorial](https://ibm.com).
 The code in this folder is heavily commented with links and references to the web chat APIs used.